 The Vancouver Holocaust Education Centre (VHEC) is devoted to Holocaust-based anti-racism education and commemoration.

-The museum produces thematic onsite & online exhibitions and assembles & stewards Western Canada’s largest Holocaust museum collection, archives, survivor testimonies, library, rare books & special collections, and resource centre.
+The museum produces thematic onsite & online exhibitions and assembles & stewards Western Canada’s largest Holocaust museum collection, archives, survivor testimonies, library, rare books and special collections, and resource centre.

 The VHEC offers educational programs that accommodate unique teaching and learning requirements and schedules.
 We also support educators in teaching the lessons of the Holocaust with teaching resources, training and events, and e-newsletters.